debukgit/SimpleVisibility/README.md

 # Installation

-- Use "clone or download" to download
+- Use "Code -> Download zip" to download
 - Extract the python file (.py) from the zip archive
 - Install the extracted python file within blender  (Edit Menu -> Preferences -> Addons)
 - Activate "Object: SimpleVisibility"